-Choctawhatchee High School participates in College Board's national recognized Advanced Placement (AP) program.
+Choctawhatchee High School participates in College Board's nationally recognized Advanced Placement (AP) program.

 AP courses provide college level instruction in several areas that help prepare students for the rigorous coursework encountered in college.
 In May of each year, students take the AP exam written, administered, and graded by College Board.
 The score on this exam will not affect a student's grade in the course.
 Some colleges place students or award college credit based on these test scores.
 AP courses have a weighted GPA value.
 Because AP courses are taught at the college level, excellent study habits and a strong foundation in the specific discipline are necessary for success.
+Please check for strong foundation in the specific discipline are necessary for success.
 Please check for pre-requisite requirements.